Quels feutres choisir pour faire du coloriage ? Guide complet !

 ✅ Ideal for beginners

-✅ Can be mixed for subtle effects
+✅ Can be blended for subtle effects

 🔹 Examples of brands : Stabilo Pen 68, Crayola Super Tips, Staedtler 120